Join us for Fall Parent’s Weekend September 6-7, 2019

 SigEp Quick History

-We will continue to attract members who appreciate our great heritage as a fraternity.
+We continue to attract members who appreciate our great heritage as a fraternity.
 Our members work to live up to the values and principles of our founding fathers.

 What we do